mokbhai/SpeakX-Full-Stack-Assignment/README.md

 ---

 ### Step 2.
-IF you want to run in one step then in docker-compose.yml file uncomment the client section and run the following command: (Efficent for pcs with high ram)
+If you want to run in one-step
+- then in docker-compose.yml file uncomment the client section and run the following command: (Efficient for pcs with high ram)

 ```bash
 chmod +x ./run-container.sh ./proto-gen.sh && ./run-container.sh